Richard Valle: Death and aftermath

 Valle's continued to lose money during the 1980s.
 On December 27, 1991, the last three Valle's Steak House restaurants that were part of the Valle's chain was closed.

-After a long illness, Richard Valle died on July 8, 1995, at the age of 64, in Hyannis, Mass.
-At the time of his death, he was a resident of Dennis, Mass and had been undergoing treatment at Cape Cod Hospital.
+After a long illness, Richard Valle died on July 8, 1995, at the age of 64, in Hyannis, Massachusetts.
+At the time of his death, he was a resident of Dennis, Massachusetts, and had been undergoing treatment at Cape Cod Hospital.

-Judith Valle, Richard Valle's sister, had purchased the Portland restaurant from the chain in 1984 and continued operating until Sunday, August 20, 2000.
+Judith Valle, Richard's sister, had purchased the Portland restaurant from the chain in 1984 and continued operating until August 20, 2000.